SkafteNicki/dtu_mlops/s4_debugging_and_logging/M12_profiling.md

 ### Exercises

-1️ Run the `cProfile` on the `vae_mnist_working.py` script.
+1️.
+Run the `cProfile` on the `vae_mnist_working.py` script.
 Hint: you can directly call the profiler on a script using the `-m` arg
    `python -m cProfile [-o output_file] [-s sort_order] (-m module | myscript.py) `

 2. Try looking at the output of the profiling.
 Can you figure out which function took the longest to run?

+3. Can you explain the difference between `tottime` and `cumtime`?
+Under what circumstances does these differ and when are they equal.

 3. To get a better feeling of the profiled result we can try to visualize it.
 Python does not provide a native solution, but open-source solutions such as [snakeviz](https://jiffyclub.github.io/snakeviz/)